How to plan your AB tests [Free Template]

 - How to document the process for future reviews?

-The step by step for a good AB testing plan
+The step-by-step for a good AB testing plan

 We've already covered some of those topics in other blog posts.
 Let's revisit them now.

-How to organize the hypothesis?
+How to organize your testing hypotheses

 Listing testing hypothesis requires both data knowledge and creativity, and there's nothing better than brainstorming.
 Invite all your team members to a 1-hour meeting and let them brood about what should make the conversion rates improve.
 The more diverse this team is, the better: ask help from designers, copywriters, engineers, data scientists, marketing, and product people.